Understanding the UK Renters’ Rights Bill: What Students Need to Know

-In this post, we’ll break down the key provisions of the Renters’ Rights Bill, explore its potential effects, and explain why it matters for everyone, whether you're renting now or thinking about doing so in the future.
+In this post, we’ll break down the key changes of the Renters’ Rights Bill, explore its potential effects, and explain why it matters for everyone, whether you're renting now or thinking about doing so in the future.

 Background: Why Was the Renters’ Rights Bill Introduced?